MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

     - Member

 - **Target** - An identifier that is used to specify the target on which the warning is being suppressed.
-It must contain a fully-qualified item name.
+It must contain a fully qualified item name.

 ## SuppressMessage usage